Kevinpgalligan/KevingalWebsite/pages/blog/interval-length.md

 If not, then you've fallen victim to one of the 2 hard problems\* in computer science: the off-by-1 error.

 Off-by-1 errors have been written about since before Jesus Christ.
 At the latest, they were mentioned by [a Roman named Vitruvius](https://web.archive.org/web/20160305221341/http://www.dsm.fordham.edu/~moniot/Opinions/fencepost-error-history.shtml), who served in the army of Julius Caesar.
 He was talking about the number of fenceposts around a temple, but the principle is the same.
-The problem is old and wily, and you shouldn't feel bad if it caught you out.
+The problem is old, and you shouldn't feel bad if it caught you out.

 The good news is that there's a simple, easy-to-remember formula that applies to all of the above calculations.
 Once you've learned it, you'll never again suffer from this particular brand of off-by-1 horror.
 Nor will you miscount the number of days until Aunt Catherine's birthday.